-You should note that all official correspondence concerning your U.S. patent or trademark will come from the "United States Patent and Trademark Office" in Alexandria, Va., 22313.
+You should note that all official correspondence concerning your U.S. patent or trademark will come from the "United States Patent and Trademark Office" in Alexandria, Virginia, with zip code 22313.
 If you are contacted by email, it will be from the domain "@uspto.gov."
 If you receive any notices concerning your U.S. patent or trademark that do not come from the USPTO's address, and you are asked to return payment to an address that is not the USPTO's, then you are dealing with a private company.

 You can verify maintenance requirements for your patent or trademark registration and check if fees are due on the USPTO's website.
 The website offers a great deal of information about maintaining your patent.
 It also provides a portal that lets patent owners find out when maintenance fees are due by simply entering their application number or patent number.
 You can make required fee payments directly to the USPTO yourself or with the assistance of your lawyer or registered patent practitioner.

 If you receive a solicitation concerning your patent or trademark that you believe is deceptive, you may file an online consumer complaint with the Federal Trade Commission (FTC), at www.ftc.gov.
 While the FTC does not resolve individual consumer complaints, as the nation's consumer protection agency, it may initiate investigations and prosecutions based on widespread complaints about particular companies or business practices.

 You may also contact firstname.lastname@example.org or call 571-272-8877 to notify us of any communications you believe to be misleading.
 Also, please contact us if you have any general questions regarding patent maintenance or trademark renewal fees.